 If you’re between homes, traveling for work, or moving to a new city without a set living arrangement, you may need to look for temporary housing options.
-For many people, the most common options for temporary living arrangements are extended stay hotels and short-term rental agreements.
-Not sure which option is best for you?
+For many people, the most common options for temporary arrangements are extended stay hotels and short-term rental agreements.
+Not sure which of these is best for you?
 Consider these three factors when making your decision!

-If you’ve lived in an apartment or rental home before, you know that breaking a lease early can be a hassle and a financial burden.
-In a few cases, you might have an opportunity to get out of your lease without breaking the bank.
-Some landlords or management companies allow tenants to break a lease if they can help them fill the space to pay out the remainder of the lease.
-Check out websites like leasebreak.com if you find yourself in this situation.
-Just remember that if you rent for three months, you should be prepared to stay the full length of the your lease to avoid any issues!
+Breaking a lease early with an apartment or rental home can be a hassle and may cost you more money.
+In rare cases, you might have an opportunity to get out of your lease by helping your landlord or rental management company fill the space for the remainder of the lease.
+But in general, if you go with the short-term rental agreement, be prepared to stay the full length of your lease to avoid any issues!

-One of the tougher parts of being between homes or needing to temporarily relocate for work is that you feel as though you’ll lose some of things that truly “feel like home.”
-Keep these things in mind when looking for a temporary housing option.
+One of the most difficult aspects of being between homes or needing to relocate for a short period of time is that you won’t have all of the luxuries and comforts you had at home.
+That’s why it’s important to keep the amenities you’ll need in mind when looking for a temporary housing option.

-Depending on where you look, you will have options to rent a fully furnished short-term rental apartment or home.
-But in most cases, you’ll have an unfurnished apartment or home, which means you can use your own furniture instead of someone else’s!
-The downside of an unfurnished rental space is that you need to almost fully move into the space.
-For anyone traveling or living between homes for only a few months, moving in when you know you’ll move out in just a few months can be frustrating.
+Depending on where you look, you may find options to rent a fully-furnished apartment or home.
+But in most cases, you’ll have an unfurnished apartment or home, which means you’ll have to bring your own furniture.
+For anyone traveling or living between homes for only a few weeks or months, moving everything in when you know you’ll just have to move everything out again probably isn’t ideal.

 Cable, WiFi, & Other Utilities